NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 Now if we create multiple objects of Peacock class, all having same object in **prototype** property, so all the  Peacock object will get ```dance()``` method via **prototype chaining**.
 Now ```dance()``` method will take memory once only. :-)

 **Second Problem**: When we do ```Peacock.prototype = new Bird();```, a new Bird object would be created, and store to Peacock **prototype**.
-So when we create new object of Peacock class, all the Peacock objects having same object in **prototype** as parent object(Bird object).
+So all the Peacock objects having same object in **prototype** as parent object(Bird object).
 As all the Peacock objects have single parent Bird object, so whatever we will change in that Bird object, will be reflect for all the child peacock object.
-If one child object want to update its parent property, but when it will update parent property, it will updated for all other peacock objects, which is not correct **inheritance**.
+If one child object update parent property, it will be updated for all other peacock objects, which is not correct **inheritance**.

 ```JavaScript
 function Bird() {